IG-AI/Disease-Simulator/README.md

 The flags do not need to be in any specific order to use them.<br>
 EXAMPLE: **make erun MAP=map_one.bmp IND=100 TICKS=1000** <br>

+**Note that this method using the GUI to start the simulation is not always up to date**<br>
+You can start the simulation using a GUI, to start the gui use the command **make gui**

 (The rule **make run** exist but is currently not supported.
 It's behaviour is unpredictable and might prevent the start of further simulations due to behaviour of the Java window.
 It should **NOT** be used until those issues are resolved.) <br>